htc-ccis2500/spring-2017/src/morea/app-layout-data/ex-slider-puzzle.md

 Upload the following screenshots to the Assignment box:

-1. Your calculator app in each style running on Android
+1. Your app in each style running on Android
-2. Your calculator app in each style running on Windows Phone
+2. Your app in each style running on Windows Phone
-3. Your calculator app in each style running on Windows and/or iOS (optional)
+3. Your app in each style running on Windows and/or iOS (optional)
 4. A GitHub website screenshot clearly showing your GitHub username, repository and open pull-request

 Clearly label all the screenshots and add them individually to the dropbox, or paste them into a single MS Word document to upload.
 Please do not zip the screenshots.